Many businesses hire staff through temp agencies to fill in short-term gaps in their business such as for sickness or holidays.

 Create a One Page Cheat Sheet

 Every new hire benefits from a one-page company cheat sheet, that contains the company name and address.
-It should also include relevant phone numbers and email addresses.
+It should also include relevant phone numbers and email addresses (and any company-specific jargon).

-I also recommend including a list of core team members and their contact details (with photos if possible), and a quick sketch of who sits where.
-This makes it easier for the temp to get up to speed with their team mates.
+I also recommend including a list of core team members and their contact details (with photos if possible

 Give & Get Feedback

-Temps are just like any other staff member, and need feedback to help them understand your workplace and your expectations.
-Set up regular check in times during the day so they can ask questions and you can give gently feedback to keep them on track.
+Temps are just like any other staff member and need feedback to help them understand your workplace and your expectations.
+Set up regular check-in times during the day so they can ask questions and you can give gentle feedback to keep them on track.